p4535992/foundryvtt-border-control/README.md

 ### If you want to buy me a coffee [![alt-text](https://img.shields.io/badge/-Patreon-%23ff424d?style=for-the-badge)](https://www.patreon.com/p4535992)

-Player side configuration of the tokens borders, color and scale.
-Target HUD color and size can be altered, target HUD can also be rendered inside the token border.

 Can prevent borders from showing on player clients for non-owned tokens; no longer hide your mimics behind tiles!

 Increased accessability for those with visibility impairments

 External border offset changeable.

+This also fixes the current disposition bug: https://gitlab.com/foundrynet/foundryvtt/-/issues/4352

+A border may be toggled off by using the Token HUD element here

+![BorderHUD](/wiki/images/Border_Control_HUD.PNG?raw=true)

+HUD Bars can be set to show as semi-transparant when only visible to the

+### [DEPRECATED] Feature: Token Bars customization

+THIS FEATURE IS DEPRECATED IN FAVOR OF OTHER MODULES LIKE [Arbron's Improved HP Bar](https://github.com/arbron/fvtt-hp-bar) and [FoundryVTT Bar Brawl](https://gitlab.com/woodentavern/foundryvtt-bar-brawl)

 Color gradient reads actor HP and returns a color between the two provided colors.

 Temp HP gradient moves up from the "full hp" color towards a defined color, maxing out at 1/2 hpMax.

-This also fixes the current disposition bug: https://gitlab.com/foundrynet/foundryvtt/-/issues/4352
+### [DEPRECATED] Feature: Nameplates customization

+THIS FEATURE IS DEPRECATED IN FAVOR OF OTHER MODULES LIKE [Token Variant Art](https://github.com/Aedif/TokenVariants) and [Custom Nameplates](https://github.com/earlSt1/vtt-custom-nameplates)

 Nameplates are now customizable, change the size, vertical offset and font.
 You can also make then circular, to fit with POG style tokens
 Available fonts are: Arial, Arial Black, Comic Sans MS, Courier New, Georgia, Helvetica, Impact, Tahoma, Times New Roman and Verdana.

-A border may be toggled off by using the Token HUD element here

-![BorderHUD](/wiki/images/Border_Control_HUD.PNG?raw=true)

-HUD Bars can be set to show as semi-transparant when only visible to the
+### [DEPRECATED] Feature: Target customization

+THIS FEATURE IS DEPRECATED IN FAVOR OF OTHER MODULES LIKE [Easy Target](https://bitbucket.org/Fyorl/easy-target) and [Smart Target](https://github.com/theripper93/Smart-Target)

+Player side configuration of the tokens borders, color and scale.
+Target HUD color and size can be altered, target HUD can also be rendered inside the token border.

 ## Installation